matheusmr13/cyop/README.md

 1. When you have to test a proof of concept (aka POC)
   * You can focus your time on the real challenge: test if people likes your solution/idea
-1. When you have to do some fast project (maybe a freelance job, or a project without complex backend)
+1. When you have to do some fast project (maybe a freelance job, or a project without a complex backend)
-  * In most cases, when your client needs a freelance software (web or mobile), there is no need to complex server side logic developing
 1. When you don't know any server side programming language and need to save your data on some place
   * You just need to know JSON and read some CYOP documentation to have your API (in future you will not even need to know JSON to configure your API)